 Belgium is a hop producing country.
 Right?
 However, the Belgian hop growing sector is only a bleak shadow of its former self.
 Not only has the total surface and production been receding for years and years, Belgium also has given up its native hop varieties long ago.
 Varieties that were once a staple of lambic and all the other traditional Belgian beers.

 In Belgium, sometimes an echo of nostalgia for its own hops can be heard.
-Names of varieties like Groene Bel, Witte Rank and Coigneau mainly makes the heart of the historically informed beer geek go faster, but there really is a longing for the endless hop fields that once turned parts of the Flemish countryside into a fragrant green jungle.
-And for the hop harvest, a festive manual work that took weeks, where the whole village would join singing in picking the light green hop flowers.
+Names of varieties like Groene Bel, Witte Rank and Coigneau mainly make the heart of the historically informed beer geek go faster, but there really is a longing for the endless hop fields that once turned parts of the Flemish countryside into a fragrant green jungle.
+And for the hop harvest, a festive manual work that took weeks, where the whole village would join, singing, in picking the light green hop flowers.

 Those times are over.
 Today, there are only about 25 hop farmers left in the whole of Belgium, using no more than 160 hectares total.
 That is less than 0,5% of the world’s total hop cultivation.
 Worldwide, most hops come from Germany, the USA, China and the Czech Republic.
 In fact, Belgian hops are starting to do just slightly better: for the first time in many years, the total surface cultivated with hops is growing, though only a tiny bit.
 The growing interest in aroma hops and an initiative to promote Belgian hops to be used in Belgian beers, launch in 2011, were factors in this.
 Most Belgian hop farmers however, do not see a lot of future in their trade.
 High costs, low prices and foreign competition keep revenues small.